Windows Installer, Java Installer, Freeware Installer

 NoteFor more information please see the Environment Variables page.

-Add custom actions to your installation package
+14. Add custom actions to your installation package

 Custom actions are useful when you need to perform a specific action during installation and there is no other way to do it.
-The custom action is entirely defined by you; in Advanced Installer you only specify the file that contains it and some parameters for its execution.
-You can add custom actions contained in EXE files, DLL files, VBScript files or a JavaScript files.
+The custom action is entirely defined by you; in Advanced Installer you only specify the file that contains it, and some parameters for its execution.
+You can add custom actions contained in EXE files, DLL files, VBScript files or JavaScript files.

 Custom Actions